hiteshjoshi1/microservice-docker-cart-example/README.md

 What is done so far -

-1. Broken the monolith into smaller microservices.
+1. Broken the monolith into smaller microservices
-2. Externalized config to a seprate git repository.
+2. Externalized config to a seprate git repository
 3. Enabled Service Discovery using Netflix Eureka
 4. Enabled Circuit breaking in between services using Netflix Hysterix
 5. Enabled Circuit monitoring using Hystrix and Turbine dashboards
 6. Enabled distributed performance monitoring using Spring Sleuth and Zipkin
 7. Enabled Edge server using Netflix Zuul
-8. Enabled feign clients.
+8. Enabled feign clients
 9. Enabled API documentation for individual microservices and through the Edge proxy
 10. Used MySql as the database
-11. All components can be deployed as docker containers with the attached docker compose file which pre populates the db on startup.
+11. All components can be deployed as docker containers with the attached docker compose file which pre populates the db on startup
-12. Angular SPA deployed on Edge gateway
+12. Angular SPA deployed on Edge gateway:
 	- http://localhost:1101/

-13. Make sure that you look at the other github repo which has all the externalized config for this project.
+13. Make sure that you look at the other github repo which has all the externalized config for this project
-14. Swagger Documentation on edge server.
+14. Swagger Documentation on edge server

 What I intend to do -
 Must DO - Deploy using kubernetes and helm

-Look at Load Balancing with Multiple regions , zones - https://cloud.spring.io/spring-cloud-netflix/multi/multi_spring-cloud-eureka-server.html#spring-cloud-eureka-server-zones-and-regions
+Look at Load Balancing with Multiple regions, zones - https://cloud.spring.io/spring-cloud-netflix/multi/multi_spring-cloud-eureka-server.html#spring-cloud-eureka-server-zones-and-regions
 1. Securing the Microservices with OAuth 2 / Spring security.
 2. Distributed Log analysis with Elastic Search, logstash and Kibana
 3. Distributed Caching with Memacache/Hazelcast.